swiftlang/swift-evolution/proposals/0349-unaligned-loads-and-stores.md

 We propose to add an API `UnsafeRawPointer.loadUnaligned(frombyteOffset:as:)` to support unaligned loads from `UnsafeRawPointer`, `UnsafeRawBufferPointer` and their mutable counterparts.
 These will be explicitly restricted to POD types.
 Loading a non-POD type remains meaningful only when the source memory is another live object where the memory is, by construction, already correctly aligned.
 The original API (`load`) will continue to support this case.
 The new API (`loadUnaligned`) will assert that the return type is POD when run in debug mode.

 `UnsafeMutableRawPointer.storeBytes(of:toByteOffset:)` is documented to only be meaningful for POD types.
-However, it enforces storage to a correctly-aligned offset at runtime.
-We propose to lift the alignment restriction while leaving the API unchanged and lightly updating its documentation.
+However, at runtime it enforces storage to an offset correctly aligned to the source type.
+We propose to remove that alignment restriction and instead enforce the documented POD restriction.
+The API will otherwise be unchanged, though its documentation will be updated.
 Please see the ABI stability section for a discussion of binary compatibility with this approach.

 The `UnsafeRawBufferPointer` and `UnsafeMutableRawBufferPointer` types will receive matching changes.